Thandwe: Climate

-Thandwe has a tropical monsoon climate (Köppen climate classification Am).
+Thandwe has a tropical monsoon climate (Köppen Am).
 Temperatures are very warm throughout the year.
 There is a winter dry season (November–April) and a summer wet season (May–October).
 Torrential rain falls from June to September, with over 1200 mm falling in each of the months of June, July and August.
+Between 1991 and 2020, the mean annual rainfall was 5384 mm.
 The rainfall in 1905 was 230.49 in.